 - Enhance collaboration between Oregon communities and OHSU to address cancer in Oregon.

 - Foster the skills and abilities of communities to secure additional sources of funding to ensure projects are sustainable long-term.

 What makes this grant program unique

-Grant recipients will be supported with technical assistance from a range of OHSU academic consultants who will help guide the development of the program, share best-practices and aid in evaluation measures.
+Grant recipients will be provided with funding and other resources to help support program development, guide projects towards evidence-based practices and assist with evaluation measures.
 This, combined with the ability to grow the program and reapply for larger tiered grants, creates a unique opportunity for Oregon communities.

 Community engagement in program direction

-The OHSU Knight Cancer Institute is developing two committees to guide the program.
+Two committees with statewide representation will guide the program.
 A steering committee made up of both OHSU and community members will make recommendations to the institute for strategic direction of the program.
 A larger advisory committee with statewide representation is in development to act as a liaison between the program and local communities.